-Of course, heating milk on the stovetop also results in the loss of some nutrients, however it’s much worse in the microwave where additionally, as explained above, the electromagnetic waves actually modify the content of food.
-This can have serious side effects in infants, who may get sick more often because they don’t have the proper defenses in their bodies, or start to create more free radicals, etc.
+Of course, heating milk on the stove also results in the loss of some nutrients.
+Still, it’s much worse since microwaves modify the content of food.
+This can have serious side effects in infants, who may get sick more often.
+This is as a result of lacking the proper defenses in their bodies, creating more free radicals, etc.

 Make sure to read: Whole Milk Yogurt or Low-Fat Yogurt?
 Which Is The Best For Your Diet?